we-learn-js/js-training/src/slideshow/slides/FunctionalProgramming.md

 ## Absence of side effects

-> It doesn’t rely on data outside the current function
+> Don’t rely on data outside the current function.

-> It doesn’t change data that exists outside the current function.
+> Don’t change data that exists outside the current function.

 <!--slide-->